Janowoj/simple-components/README.md

 // Whenever we show Link component, we are going to allow other developers to give us className props.

 // Adding className prop to the Link component in list of classes.

+// Adding activeClassName prop to the anchor element in Link component, if particular link to field is equal to the current path stored inside out context object.

+# Navigation Libaries:

+- React-Router
+- Reach-Router
+- React-Location
+- Wouter